riyasoy/Explainable-Road-Damage-Detection/technical_report.md

 Among the three road damage categories, potholes achieved the highest overall mAP@0.50 score (0.658), indicating stronger average detection performance than cracks and manholes.
 However, qualitative analysis of prediction examples revealed that potholes were still frequently confused with manholes or partially detected as cracks in challenging scenes.
 Water-filled potholes, overlapping defects, and variations in road texture sometimes caused the detector to assign incorrect class labels despite successfully localizing the damaged region.
 These observations suggest that although potholes were the best-performing class overall, significant classification errors remain, highlighting opportunities for further improvement through additional training data, longer training schedules, and model refinement.

+These observations highlight the importance of evaluating both quantitative performance metrics and qualitative prediction examples when assessing object detection systems for real-world infrastructure monitoring.

 The analysis of representative prediction images revealed both successful detections and failure cases.
 Successful predictions indicate that the model learned useful spatial features for identifying road damage.
 However, several failure cases demonstrate that complex backgrounds, lighting variations, partial occlusions, and subtle surface defects continue to challenge the detector.

 An important objective of this project extends beyond achieving high detection accuracy.
 The planned integration of Gradient-weighted Class Activation Mapping (Grad-CAM) aims to improve the interpretability of the model by highlighting image regions that contribute most strongly to each prediction.
 Such explainability is particularly valuable for intelligent transportation systems, where engineers and decision-makers benefit from understanding not only what the model predicts but also why those predictions are made.